IndieMasco/TechEdWeek1Assignment/READme.md

 ## Extra things i have added

 - Extra pages.
 About us, Consoles, Games, Contact
-- Image background to the about me page
+- Image background to the console page
 - Made 3 different box effects on about me page
 - Name, Email and Message box on contact page
 - Responsive grid layout on game page
+- background gradient on about me page

 ## requirements that I wasnt able to achieve